mru4913/SQL_note/ch3.md

 - Intersect : tuples that are present in both sets A and B
 - Except : tuples in set A that are not present in set B

-\*: set operations automatically eliminate duplicates
+\* set operations automatically eliminate duplicates

-\*: To retain all duplicates use the corresponding multiset versions:
+\* To retain all duplicates use the corresponding multi-set versions:
 - union all
 - intersect all
 - except all